| Related dictionaries |

 Nahuatl is an Uto-Aztecan language spoken by about 1.5 million Nahua people in Central Mexico.
 It is in fact a group of related languages and dialects, spoken in scattered communities mostly in rural areas.

-Download our free dictionary (for Windows) and browse both the Nahuatl-English and the English-Nahuatl lists.
+Download our free dictionary (for Windows or Android) and browse both the Nahuatl-English and the English-Nahuatl lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was made by Guy T. Gambill, based on an original work by R. Joseph Campbell.